sysrootd/kite/README.md

 # Nucleus RTOS (STM32F401x)

-A minimal real-time operating system (RTOS) for the STM32F401x microcontrollers, written in C++.
-This project demonstrates basic multitasking, GPIO control, and cooperative scheduling on ARM Cortex-M4 MCUs.
+A minimal real-time operating system (RTOS) for the STM32F401x microcontrollers, written in C. This project demonstrates basic multitasking, GPIO control, and cooperative scheduling on ARM Cortex-M4 MCUs.

 ## Features